-The law prohibiting houses of worship, like all tax-exempt organizations, from endorsing or opposing candidates had been relatively noncontroversial for decades.
-Despite the fact that the law remains popular with the American people today, a small but vocal opposition to the provision has emerged and has been advocating for the repeal of the law.
-President Donald Trump has unfortunately embraced these calls for repeal.
+The Johnson Amendment had been relatively noncontroversial for decades and the law remains popular with the American people.
+Nonetheless, a small but vocal opposition to the provision has emerged and folks like Jerry Falwell Jr. and Donald Trump have been advocating for the repeal of the law.

 Trump's Promise To Repeal And "Destroy" Current law

 The Johnson Amendment made big news recently because, as a candidate, Donald Trump pledged to repeal the provision.
 He even amended the Republican Party’s official platform to explicitly include a call to repeal the law.
 Now president, Trump continues to repeat his promise that he will repeal the Johnson Amendment.
 At the 2017 National Prayer Breakfast, he pledged to "get rid of and totally destroy the Johnson Amendment."
 And at the May 4, 2017 National Day or Prayer ceremony at the White House, he signed an executive order aimed at limiting the IRS' ability to enforce the law.

 Congress is already considering two bills that would repeal or weaken current law.
 In addition, representative Kevin Brady (R-TX), the Chairman of the House Ways and Mean Committee (the committee that oversees tax issues), has stated that in "our Republican tax reform, we're going to repeal the damaging effects of the Johnson Amendment once and for all."

 In addition, a May 4, 2017 House Oversight & Government Reform joint subcommittee held a hearing designed to drum up support for legislation that would repeal or weaken the current law.